Los Cabos in July 2026: Heat, Deals & No Sargassum

 | Main planning rule | Get outside early | Get outside early and leave room for backup plans |

 According to NOAA’s eastern Pacific hurricane guidance, July is inside storm season, but it is still not the month that worries repeat Cabo travelers most.
 The bigger concern in practice is heat, not constant rain.
+For trip insurance and forecast timing, use our Mexico hurricane season guide before booking a nonrefundable summer stay.

 Why Los Cabos Works Better Than the Caribbean in July